 2016 was an excellent year for me both personally and professionally.
 After a disastrous 2015 which perhaps was the worst year in personal terms, 2016 was full of excitement, love and happiness.
 I visited 5 states in 2016 and ticked off some major destinations in my ever extending bucket list.

 2016 started with a trip to Hyderabad in January.
 I went to Hyderabad with friends and on reaching had the company of many other friends who work in Hyderabad.
 Hyderabad is a sprawling economic center serving as the hub for corporate agglomerations concurrently maintaining its quaint charm in the core areas.
-Hyderabad boasts of an excellent cultural derived from the the Qutub Shahis and other successive Nizams.
+Hyderabad boasts of an excellent cultural derived from the Qutub Shahis and other successive Nizams.
 The Charminar of Hyderabad is one of the most iconic places in the country.
 I visited Charminar, the Chowmahala Palace and the Golconda Fort, a strategic architectural.
 The other thing that resonates with Hyderabad is its scrumptious Biriyani which has earned worldwide acclamation for its spicy delight.
 The next thing I visited was the Ramoji Film City.
 Spread over 1666 acres, it is the largest film studio complex in the world.
-The excellent locations, themes, facilities and sets provides a ideal low cost studio for the movie industry and many Indian movies and TV daily soaps have been shot here.
-Ramoji Film City was an one of its kind experience, a peek into the world of cinema and movie making.
+The excellent locations, themes, facilities and sets provide an ideal low cost studio for the movie industry and many Indian movies and TV daily soaps have been shot here.
+Ramoji Film City was a one of its kind experience, a peek into the world of cinema and movie making.

 After the Hyderabad trip, I went to Mysore.
 Although I had been to Mysore twice in 2015, I never got the opportunity to witness the illuminated Amba Vilas Palace which is lightened up with thousands of bulbs on weekends and holidays.
 The Chamundeswari temple was missing as well.
 So I went to Mysore on a Saturday and this time I got to see the illuminated palace.

 Next we I traveled to Udaipur.
 Udaipur is one of the most royal and romantic places in India.
-Currently the city palace of Udaipur is perhaps the most regal place in India after the Rashtrapati Bhawan.
+Currently, the city palace of Udaipur is perhaps the most regal place in India after the Rashtrapati Bhawan.
 The palace exterior looks rugged but inside there are many enclosures with opulent chambers sparkling silver filigreed balconies and windows, ornate arches and bulbous domes atop attractive towers.
 Then there is the royal Jagmandir palace which is located on an island in Lake Pichola.

-The Rajasthan trip culminated with trip to Dargah Sharif at Ajmer.
+The Rajasthan trip culminated with a trip to Dargah Sharif at Ajmer.
 Dargah Sharif is the mausoleum of Sufi saint Hazrat Khwaja Moinuddin Chisti (RA); perhaps the most prominent Sufi saint who resided here in the 12th century.
 People from all religions flock to this shrine throughout the year to pay homage and seek blessings of Garib Nawaz.

 From Rajasthan, I went to Agra in Uttar Pradesh.
-In Agra I visited the Taj Mahal and the Agra Fort.
+In Agra, I visited the Taj Mahal and the Agra Fort.
 While Taj Mahal being one of the seven wonders of the World needs no introduction, Agra Fort is an equally important monument in the shadow of the Taj.
 Babur, the founder of the mighty Mughal dynasty stayed in this fort.
-Subsequently all Mughal emperors have resided in this fort and have added to its development.
-Agra Fort tragically served as prison and death bed of Shah Jahan after being imprisoned there by his son Aurangzeb.
-Being a history lover Agra fort excited me more than the Taj Mahal and I insist everyone visiting Taj Mahal to visit Agra fort as well.
+Subsequently, all Mughal emperors have resided in this fort and have added to its development.
+Agra Fort tragically served as prison and deathbed of Shah Jahan after being imprisoned there by his son Aurangzeb.
+Being a history lover Agra fort excited me more than the Taj Mahal and I insist everyone visiting Taj Mahal to visit Agra Fort as well.

 The trip finally ended in Delhi.
-However, after the long trip I was completely enervated but still managed to visit the India Gate during my sojourn in Delhi.
+However, after the long trip, I was completely enervated but still managed to visit the India Gate during my sojourn in Delhi.

 The final trip of 2016 was the Sikkim trip in December.
 Sikkim is a small state in the lap of the mighty Himalayas.
 Its favourable weather, cultural uniqueness and pristine natural beauty makes it a top tourist destination in the country.
 I went on a 3D 2N trip of Gangtok during which I got to see the Indian border for the first time at Nathula.
 I also visited the Rumtek Monastery in Gangtok which is an excellent monastery.